Michigan Dem Scholten wins US House race over Trump loyalist - NewsBreak

 Slotkin, a former CIA Middle East analyst, ran on a record that included support for her party’s flagship legislation aimed at reducing carbon emissions, slashing drug costs and taxing large companies.

-Barrett said during a debate he would have opposed the bill as too expensive and inflationary.
+Barrett said during a debate that he would have opposed the bill as too expensive and inflationary.

 Slotkin, an abortion rights supporter, described Barrett as rigidly opposed, with no exceptions for rape victims.
 Barrett said he was “pro-life” but that the issue was for states, not the federal government, to decide.

-Roughly a third of Michiganders say their families are falling behind financially.
-Nearly 6 in 10 say they are holding steady.
+Roughly a third of Michiganders said their families were falling behind financially.
+Nearly 6 in 10 said they were holding steady.